chidindu-ogbonna/neotwitter/README.md

 # NeoTwitter
-A twitter client to use Neovim without leaving vim.
+A twitter client to use Twitter straight from Neovim.